drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 - All ideas back at level 1; no elemental bonus damage from the get go!
 - All drivers have 2 item pouches and 3 accessory slots

+## Game Mechanics Modifications
-## Weapon Types
+### Weapon Types
-- **Shield Hammers**
+**Shield Hammers**
-  - have 25% faster animations
+- [x] auto atks 1 and 2 have 25% faster animations
+- [x] auto atk 3 has 30% faster animations
+- [x] 20% faster Arts animations
+  - This might mean the shield art ends sooner; unsure
-  - about 50% decrease in art cooldowns
+- [x] art cooldowns at lv 1 reduced; keeping level progression
- - 25% higher crit rates
+  - 14>11; 12>9; 11>8 and 8>6
+- [x] Auto atk 1 damage increase 50 > 65
+  - auto atk 2 is still a 60% increase and auto atk 3 still a 50% increase (104 and 156, respectively)
+- [ ] Damages Slightly higher than the Chroma Katanas
+- [ ] Critical Values the same as Ether Cannons
+- [ ] Additional Weapon Effect, up to debate
- - As a result, they're slightly faster than the monado, but they really needed some buffs to be even viable.
+- As a side effect, hammers are slightly faster than the monado, but they really needed some buffs to be even viable.
 Monado comes with lots of other benefits such as vision, enchant and speed, so I don't think that leaves it in a bad spot.

+**Twin Rings**
+- [x] 20% Faster auto atks on Nia
+- [x] 25% Faster arts on Nia
+  - Butterfly Blade
+  - Jaguar Slash
+- [x] Lower cooldowns on Nia, keeping cooldown reduction progression
+  - Butterfly Blade 14 > 10 at lv.1
+  - Jaguar Slash 11 > 9 at lv.1
+  - Healing Halo 14 > 11 at lv.1

-- **Catalys Scimitar**
+**Catalys Scimitar**
-  - 20% faster auto-attack animations
+  - [x] 20% faster auto-attack animations
-  - 25% faster art animations
+  - faster art animations
+    - [x] 30% for water flower
+    - [x] 25% for all others

-- **Drill Shield**
+**Drill Shield**
-  - faster animations overall
-  - lower art cooldowns
+  - [x] 20% Faster auto atk and art speed
+  - Art Cooldowns reduced by 1
+    - [x] Sppining Cutter has an actual cooldown progressn: lv.1 = 7 ; lv.5 = 5

+**Mecha Arms**
+- [x] 25% Faster auto atk speed
+- [x] 30% Faster art animations for booming buster and dented shield

-- **Dual Scythes** have slightly higher art recharge rate
+**Dual Scythes**
+- Reduced Art Cooldowns
+  - [x] Vortex Edge, Muscle Slash and Muscle Uppercut Reduced by 1
+  - [x] Mega Muscle Unchanged
+  - [x] All others Reduced by 1

-- **Bitballs** (not sure yet what to do with this)
+**Bitballs** (not sure yet what to do with this  yet)

-- **Decimation Cannon**
+**Decimation Cannon**
-  - 20% increase in auto attack speed
+- [x] faster auto atk speed
-  - lower art cooldowns
+    - +20% on auto atk 1 and 2, +10% on auto atk 3

 ## Blades
 These are listed roughly from worst to best according to the "Official Community Blade Tier List" videos in [this playlist](https://www.youtube.com/playlist?list=PLxTTNkdGoNpoFeHTkje_172d7mNYg7-y-)